 With the edition RIDAS 2019, the thorough revision that was initiated by RIDAS 2016 was completed.
 Some chapters were added, there were clearer links to the underlying legal requirements, and there were more references to relevant standards.

-This edition is the result of a review undertaken after the application guidance work was completed in 2021, also taking into account the 2022 edition of the Swedish guidelines for design flood determination for dams.
+The 2022 edition included the revision of application guidances that were completed in 2021, and took the 2022 edition of the Swedish guidelines for design flood determination for dams into account.